-The Gifted Services Advisory Committee meets monthly during the school year, advises School Board of needs of gifted students in Arlington Public Schools, and annually reviews the Local Plan for the Gifted.
+The Gifted Services Advisory Committee (GSAC) is one of the 13 advisory committees under the umbrella of the Advisory Council on Teaching and Learning (ACTL).
+GSAC meets monthly during the school year, advises School Board of needs of gifted students in Arlington Public Schools, and annually reviews the Local Plan for the Gifted.
 This committee makes recommendations to the School Board every two years.

 Joining the GSAC

-We are always looking for parents, teachers, and community members to join us in our discussions of how Gifted Services effects our students in Arlington County Public Schools.
-If you would like to be a part of these discussion, please click the following link to learn more:
+We are always looking for parents, teachers, and community members to join us in our advocacy of Gifted Services in Arlington County Public Schools.
+If you would like to be a part of these discussion, please complete the ACTL Subject-Matter Advisory Committee Application (found at the bottom of linked page)

 You can also contact Dan Corcoran (firstname.lastname@example.org), GSAC chair.

-GSAC typically meets once a month on Mondays starting at 7:00 PM.
+GSAC typically meets once a month on Mondays starting at 7:00 PM and ending at 8:30 PM.

-Meeting dates are announced via email from Dan Corcoran (email@example.com).
-The meetings are usually the third or fourth Monday of each month depending on holiday schedules.
+Dan Corcoran (email@example.com) is the chair.
+The meetings are held either the third or fourth Monday of each month depending on holiday schedules.

 Syphax Education Center